Independent Bookstore Day

 Independent Bookstore Day is an excellent way to get new customers into your store, increase sales, and celebrate indie bookselling.

-Last year, virtually all participating stores in California reported increased sales, anywhere from 20%-275% over the same day the previous year.
-The 93 California stores saw a collective increase of $150,000.
+Participating stores reported increased sales, anywhere from 20%-275% over the same day the previous year.

 Tip: Booksellers report IBD is a great way to merchandise and sell backlist associated with the special items.